PoisotLab/ms_metaweb_transfer/manuscript.md

 $\mathbf{L}$ is now a $m \times r$ semi unitary matrix and $\mathbf{R}'$ a $n
 \times r$ semi-unitary matrix.

+A RDPG estimates the probability of observing interactions between nodes as a function of the nodes of the latent variables (*i.e.* matrix multiplication).
 The latent variables used for the RDPG, called the left and right subspaces, are defined as $\mathcal{L} = \mathbf{L}\sqrt{\mathbf{\Sigma}}$, and $\mathcal{R} =
 \sqrt{\mathbf{\Sigma}}\mathbf{R}$ -- using the full rank of $\mathbf{A}$,